This study guide contains several practice questions about Airway Management in Mechanical Ventilation.

 So if that’s what you’re looking for, then you’ve come to the right place.
 It’s important to remember that as a Respiratory Therapist, ventilation and gas exchange are the most important things for us to keep in mind.
 And in order to maintain it properly, the patient must have a patent airway.

 This is why this section is very important for Respiratory Therapy students.
 It’s critical that you know have to manage the patient’s airway properly, not only for your classes and for the board exams but also for in real-life situation when you start seeing patients on your own.
+Also keep in mind, this information correlates well with Egan’s Chapter 36 as well.
 So are you ready to dive in?

 Airway Management Practice Questions: